-- is obscene, libelous, indecent, vulgar, profane, or lewd; - advertises any product or service not permitted to minors by law: - constitutes insulting or fighting words, the very expression of which injures or harasses others; - presents a clear and present likelihood that, either because of its content or the manner of distribution will cause a material or substantial disruption of the proper and orderly operation and discipline of the school or school activities; - will cause the commission of unlawful acts or the violation of lawful school regulations.
+- is obscene, libelous, indecent, vulgar, profane, or lewd; - advertises any product or service not permitted to minors by law; - constitutes insulting or fighting words, the very expression of which injures or harasses others: - presents a clear and present likelihood that, either because of its content or the manner of distribution will cause a material or substantial disruption of the proper and orderly operation and discipline of the school or school activities; - will cause the commission of unlawful acts or the violation of lawful school regulations.

 Students will abide by this Acceptable Use Policy (AUP 604.5).
 Any violation of the regulations above is unethical and may constitute a criminal offense.
-Should the user commit any violation, the user's access privileges may be revoked, and school disciplinary action and/or appropriate legal action may be taken. iPad expected to follow the AUP policy established by the Board of Education which is discussed with students at the beginning of the school year.
+Should the user commit any violation, the user's access privileges may be revoked, and school disciplinary action and/or appropriate legal action may be taken.